There are many ways to help our veterans get into these new homes.

 They may also choose any bank or lending institution for purchasing.
 Mortgage interest rates are expected to rise soon, so consider taking advantage of the low rates while they are available.

-We have identified potential zero down new construction financing for veterans, sign up for the weekly e-mails at the bottom to learn more.
+We have identified potential zero down new construction financing for veterans, sign up for the e-mail updates at the bottom to learn more.

 We will be coordinating with builders who will build these homes for our veterans.
 If you know a Builder/Developer that might like to serve our veterans, let us know.

 Example transaction: GI Jane and her husband are building an Energy Positive home.
-The average cost for a new home in Wisconsin is $104 a finished square foot.
 They are building their new home for $150,000.
 They put $2,000 down as earnest money when they signed the purchase agreement, and are choosing to roll the closing costs of $5,000 into the loan, for a total end loan amount of about $155,000. their interest rate is 4.5% fixed, and the principal and interest payment is $828 per month.
 Add to that homeowners insurance, and property taxes.
 Because they are buying new construction, the property taxes may be considerably less the first few years until the taxes take the home value into account.
 Their estimated total payment is under $950 a month.
 Because they no longer have a heat or electric bill, they are saving an additional approximately $200 a month, and living in a new house around other veterans.
 When they get their next vehicle, they can save on fuel costs too by buying a hybrid and charging it for free at home.
 Taking the savings into account of $200-500 a month, their $950/month house payment is easier to afford, and maybe they can pay it off much faster with the savings!

 The Navy Federal Credit Union: They offer multiple home loan types including FHA and VA loans.
 However, it has its own selection of zero down home loans that have several similarities with the VA-backed mortgage program.